Get the Tata Capital App to apply for Loans & manage your account. Download Now

 SUPPORT

-Tata Capital > Blog > Generic > What is E-KYC?
+Tata Capital > Blog > Generic > What is eKYC?
+Full form, meaning & how to do Aadhaar-based e-KYC online

 Generic

-The digital age has modernised many vital services we use daily, upgrading them to be faster and more cost-effective.
+The digital age has modernized many vital services we use daily, upgrading them to be faster and more cost-effective.
 Among these is e-KYC, or Electronic Know Your Customer.

-This article will explore eKYC meaning, types, and application process.
+This article will explore eKYC’s meaning, its types, and the application process.

-The e KYC full form is Electronic Know Your Customer.
-It is a digital service that verifies your identity via Aadhar authentication.
+The e-KYC full form is Electronic Know Your Customer.
+It is a digital service that verifies your identity via Aadhaar authentication.

 Since e-KYC is a paperless process, it significantly reduces the costs associated with the traditional Know Your Customer process.